ethanluoyc/lxm3/docs/tips_and_tricks.md

 # Tips and Tricks

-## Set up WandB logging for your project
+## 1. Set up WandB logging for your project

-You can use environment variables to automatically generate WandB logging for your project.
+You can configure environment variables per work unit to automatically generate log each job to a [Weights and Biases](https://wandb.ai/site) run with name and group.

 ```python
 def _get_wandb_env_vars(work_unit: xm.WorkUnit, experiment_name: str):